 While transferring automatic payments over to your new account, turn off payments from your old one.
 This way, you won’t accidentally pay a bill from the wrong account.

 Activate automatic payments with your new bank account as the bills become due.
 This ensures you’ll remember to schedule all your bills and will save you from possible overdrafts or late fees if something goes wrong during the switching process.

-Don't forget to update your banking information for online payment systems such as PayPal.
+Don't forget to update your banking information for online payment systems such as PayPal and Venmo.
 Some take a few business days to verify new accounts.

 Step 6: Wait a month

 Some of your automatic bill payments may not move over to the new account right away.
 Payees may take one billing cycle (usually a month) to make the transition.

 This means it’s a good idea to wait a month for all of your automatic payments to complete one successful transfer from your new account before completely closing your old one.